VincentLanglet/Twig-CS-Fixer/README.md

 return $config;
 ```

-If your config is not located in your current directory, you can pass his path when running the command.
+If your config is not located in your current directory, you can pass his path when running the command:
 ```
 bin/twig-cs-fixer lint --config=dir/.twig-cs-fixer.php /path/to/code
 ```